SalesforceAIResearch/answer-engine-eval/README.md

 ## Metric Computation

 The main function that computes the prerequisites to compute scores is included in [populate_scores.py](https://github.com/SalesforceAIResearch/answer-engine-eval/blob/main/populate_scores.py).
-It takes in as input a dataset file that contains results from the answer engine scraper, which contains user queries, as well as scraped results from various answer engines.
+It takes in as input a dataset file that contains user queries, as well as scraped results from various answer engines (e.g., [data/ans_eng_eval_0.1.json](https://github.com/SalesforceAIResearch/answer-engine-eval/blob/main/data/ans_eng_eval_0.1.json)).

 ## Visualizing Results